For Entry-Level Career Fire Fighters In Vermont

 2017 CPAT Testing Information

-Application & Physician Authorization Deadline: To be announced
+Application & Physician Authorization Deadline: Friday, September 1, 2017

 For information or questions on our Candidate Physical Ability Testing program, e-mail Program Coordinator Christopher Corbin.